Monday, April 8, 2013

 Meter stick

 Procedure: We took measurements mass, and length of the string.
 We then took measurements of harmonics.
 We got different levels of harmonics from changing the frequency of the function generator.
 We did this in two different cases.
-When doing the second case it is one-fourth the original tension.
+When doing the second case it is one-fourth the original

 Data: